Skip to content

 Strive to develop the advanced manufacturing industry

-• Provide high-specification space for advanced manufacturing by developing the Microelectronic Centre, exploring the construction of the second Advanced Manufacturing Centre and utilising the land and space provided for I&T uses in the Hong Kong-Shenzhen Innovation and Technology Park (HSITP) in the Lok Ma Chau Loop.
+• Provide high-specification space for advanced manufacturing by developing the Microelectronic Centre and exploring the construction of the second Advanced Manufacturing Centre.

-• Establish the Hong Kong Microelectronics Research and Development Institute to lead and facilitate collaboration among universities, R&D centres and the industry, which will include exploring the third‑generation semi‑conductor core technology and leveraging the GBA’s well‑developed manufacturing supply chains and enormous market.
+• Establish the Hong Kong Microelectronics Research and Development Institute which is committed to spearheading collaboration among universities, R&D centres and the industry on the R&D of third‑generation semi‑conductor core technology and leveraging the GBA’s well‑developed manufacturing industry chain and enormous market.

-• Set up a $10 billion New Industrialisation Acceleration Scheme to provide financial assistance for enterprises in the fields of life and health technologies, AI and data science, advanced manufacturing, and new energy technologies.
-These include providing funding support for the set‑up of new production facilities on a one (Government) to two (company) matching basis, with a minimum of $100 million up to a $200 million funding.
+• Launched a $10 billion New Industrialisation Acceleration Scheme to provide financial assistance for enterprises in the fields of life and health technologies, AI and data science, advanced manufacturing and new energy technologies.
+These include providing funding support for the set‑up of new production facilities in Hong Kong on a matching basis, with a maximum of $200 million funding.

-• Explore the feasibility of allowing enterprises under New Industrialisation Acceleration Scheme to employ non‑local technical personnel more flexibly, and relaxing the limitation of the number of subsidised research talents that can be employed.
+• Enterprises under the New Industrialisation Acceleration Scheme may employ non‑local technical personnel more flexibly, and enjoy relaxed restrictions for engaging subsidised research talents.

 • Establish the third InnoHK cluster focusing on advanced manufacturing, materials, energy and sustainable development.